Aarya5122/product-homepage/README.md

 ## What I Learnt

+This is a landing page for e-commere webpage to sell a new product created using HTML5 and CSS3 which helped me to understand the CSS Position property as well as flexbox concepts, pseudo properties.
 Here I got a chance to explore the CSS Position Property.
 After quite a bit of hit and trail I got a clarity on the values on what to use when.
 I had also explored flexbox concepts.
 Overall It was a great experience.

-This is a landing page for e-commere webpage to sell a new product created using HTML5 and CSS3 which helped me to understand the CSS Position property as well as flexbox concepts, pseudo properties.
+## Meta data about project

+**Site Type**: *Static*

+**Responsive**: ❌

 ## Live Link